maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 Requests for features and ideas for developing STACK are all recorded in [Future plans](Future_plans.md).
 The past development history is documented on [Development history](Development_history.md).

+We use the [github issue tracker](https://github.com/maths/moodle-qtype_stack/issues) to track "milestones".

 ## Version 4.6.0

 This version will require moodle 4.0+.
 Moodle 3.x is no longer supported.